galaxyproject/galaxy-hub/content/news/2023-01-beacon-integration/index.md

 if the answer is “Yes” the Galaxy instance's support team will arrange the contact between the data owner and the inquiring researcher.
 If and how they exchange more information is then out of scope of the Galaxy team.
-In that sense the Galaxy Beacon integration facilitates the first-contact even more and makes it easier for clinicians and data scientists that do not have access to another Beacon server to participate in the Beacon network.
+In that sense the Galaxy Beacon integration facilitates the first-contact even more and makes it easier for clinicians and data scientists that do not have access to another Beacon server to participate in the Beacon project.

 ---